ryankruge/discovery/README.md

 # Discovery (Device Discovery Tool)
-Discovery is a device discovery tool that operates via ARP packets that are transmitted across the network.
-It is quick to deploy and automatically determines which network interfaces you wish to use as well as calculates your subnet mask and its corresponding CIDR notation.
+Discovery is a device discovery tool that operates via the use of address resolution (ARP) packets that are transmitted across the network.
+It is quick to deploy and automatically determines which network card to use.
+The IP address corresponding to that network interface card is then used to determine the subnet mask in the form of CIDR notation.
 # Application Usage
 ## Support:
 Currently, this tool is supported on both **Windows** and **Linux**.
+Most functions / libraries used within this application are already cross-platform and therefore only small changes have been needed to support both platforms.
 ## Requirements:
 - Scapy Library
 - JSON Library